tokio-rs/website/content/docs/going-deeper-futures/tasks.md

 ```

 This is the main loop which is going to drive the future forward.
 We will
-continually poll the future through the [`poll_future`] method on [`Spawn`].
+continually poll the future through the [`poll_future_notify`] method on
-Internally this method will call the [`poll`] method, but set things up so that
+[`Spawn`].
+Internally this method will call the [`poll`] method, but set
-calls to [`park`] within the future will correctly tie in to our [`Unpark`]
+things up so that calls to [`current`] within the future will correctly tie in
-implementation (this is done using a thread local).
-The [`poll_future`] method
+to our [`ThreadUnpark`] instance (this is done using a thread local).
+The
-is the main way to "enter a task".
+[`poll_future_notify`] method is the main way to "enter a task".

-The [`poll_future`] method takes one argument: an `Arc<Unpark>`.
-We previously
+The [`poll_future_notify`] method takes two arguments: an object that can be
+converted to a [`NotifyHandle`] and an unpark id.
+We previously created an
-created an instance which will unblock our thread.
-This means that on each
+instance of `ThreadUnpark` which will unblock our thread.
+This means that on
-iteration of the loop we just pass in a clone of this instance.
+each iteration of the loop we just pass in a reference to this instance.
+The
+`Arc<T>` type where `T: Notify` is an example of a type that can be converted
+into a [`NotifyHandle`].
+The id here is unused, so we simply pass 0.

 Take note while we're here that this is where the "one allocation required"
 guarantee comes into play we saw before.
-The `Arc<Unpark>` is the only
+The `Arc<ThreadUnpark>` is the only
 allocation necessary for this entire method, and otherwise we're not allocating
 any memory.
-Crucially we're **reusing the same instance of `Unpark` for all
+Crucially we're **reusing the same instance of `ThreadUnpark` for all
 calls to `poll`**, and this same instance is used for the entire lifetime of the
 future.
 This reuse allows us to have a very efficient implementation of
 [`wait_future`].

-Finally after [`poll_future`] returns we'll have a `Poll<T, E>` on our hands
+Finally after [`poll_future_notify`] returns we'll have a `Poll<T, E>` on our
-returned from the future itself.
+hands returned from the future itself.
 We propagate errors through `try!` and
 immediately return `Ready` values.
-The interesting bit happens on the `NotReady`
+The interesting bit happens on the
-portion.
-Recall that we're just blocking the current thread until the future is
+`NotReady` portion.
+Recall that we're just blocking the current thread until
-finished, so we're just going to call [`thread::park`] here from the standard
+the future is finished, so we're just going to call [`thread::park`] here from
-library.
-To get a better idea, let's take a look at the `ThreadUnpark::park`
+the standard library.
+To get a better idea, let's take a look at the
-function we're calling:
+`ThreadUnpark::park` function we're calling:

 ```rust,ignore
 fn park(&self) {